maize-genetics/phg_v2/docs/hvcf_specifications.md

 #### Alternative allele (`##ALT`) field
-The primary driver of the hVCF specification is information stored within the alternative allele field.
+The primary driver of the hVCF specification is information stored within the structured alternative allele field.
 At its core, the alternative allele field contains two primary key-values pairs, the `ID` and `Description` which describe symbolic alternate alleles in the `ALT` column of VCF records.
 While this field is usually used to describe possible structural variants and
 [IUPAC ambiguity codes](https://www.bioinformatics.org/sms/iupac.html),
 here it is used to represent a haplotype sequence and ID for a